 'Establishment' or 'Location This is a generic term, which means the Children's Home/school/college.
 Individual This means any child or young person under the age of 18, young adult between the ages of 18 and 25.
-At Grateley House School we have 64 students residing at and/or attending our school between the ages of 11-19.
-Head of Service This is the senior person with overall responsibility for the school.
-At Grateley House School this is Dan Tresman, Head Teacher.
+At Hill House we have children and young people residing at and/or attending our home and school between the ages of 11 - 19 Head of Service This is the senior person with overall responsibility for the school and home.
+At Hill House this is the principal, who is Kate Landells and the registered manager who is Kirsty Marsden.
 Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian Means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
 Social Worker This means the worker allocated to the individual's family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Safeguarding Authority Children's Social Care, Safeguarding Partners, Local Safeguarding Adults Board [LSAB] - England, Regional Safeguarding Children's Boards [RSCB] - Wales whichever apply for the type of service and country LADO Local Authority Designated Officer DSL/DSL Deputy Designated Safeguarding Lead/Designated Safeguarding Lead Deputy Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
 CambianKPI The online in-house information system, which holds data for each site on quality measures.